Agency for Sustainable and Operative Social Provision

-Agency for Sustainable and Operational Social Security (Dayanıqlı və Operativ Sosial Təminat Agentliyi (DOST)) is a governmental agency which was created by the order of President in order to improve governance in employment, social protection, labor.
+Agency for Sustainable and Operative Social Provision (Dayanıqlı və Operativ Sosial Təminat Agentliyi (DOST)) is a governmental agency which was created by the order of President in order to improve governance in employment, social protection, labor.
 It is guided by the Constitution of the Republic of Azerbaijan, international treaties to which the Republic is a party, laws of the Republic, decrees and orders of the President, decisions and resolutions of the Cabinet of Azerbaijan, other normative legal acts and agency's Charter.
 It collects all the services of Ministry of Labor and Social Protection of Population of Azerbaijan at one place using Single Window System.

 History

 The agency was created according to order #229 of President Ilham Aliyev.
 The order was signed on 9 August 2018.
 The first agency center is opened in Yasamal, Baku.
 President attended the opening ceremony.
 The opening ceremony was held on May 9, 2019.
 "DOST" centers are established to provide employment services, labor, social protection and guarantees, as well as other services in accordance with the activities of the Ministry of Labor and Social Protection of Population of Azerbaijan.

 The initial funding of the agency was 10 million manat.